 I worked with Packback Books to help build and launch version 2 of their digital text book rental platform.
 The site uses AngularJS on top of a Laravel back-end.
 Additionally, I was tasked with creating a common styling framework and pattern library which is still used across all of their various properties.
 It can be found here.

 This is just the tip of the iceberg.
-Feel free to explore my old site which has a far more exhaustive list of things I've created.
+Feel free to check out some of the things I've written or explore my old site which has a far longer list of things I've created throughout my career.